 The Award is an amazing opportunity to further your leadership development, make a tangible difference and inspire others.
 The Award is a life changing experience that will link recipients with a positive and powerful alumni network of like-minded women across the country who are passionate about primary industries and rural Australia.

 Who can enter?

 The Award is open to all women involved in primary industries and natural resource management.
 No formal qualifications are required.
 Don’t be shy about entering yourself or nominating someone.
 It is a great learning and development opportunity, so why not give it a go?

 What is the bursary?

-The Award provides a $10,000 bursary for each State and Territory winner to provide the resources to develop your vision into a project or initiative that will benefit primary industries and rural Australia.
+The $10,000 bursary is the major prize for each State and Territory winner to provide the resources to develop your vision into a project or initiative that will benefit primary industries and rural Australia.